top of page

 Offering Partner

 The offerings collected each Sunday help us to live into our values within this congregation and in supporting many good works beyond our walls by highlighting a community partner organization each month to share with.
-During the entire month of May, our Sunday collections, unless marked towards your pledge, will be split 50/50 with our community partner, Flaming Chalice International.
+During the entire month of May, our Sunday collections, unless marked towards your pledge, will be split 50/50 with our community partner, Serenity Renewal for Families.

 Kids This Week